puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/debug/debug-application/debug-service.md

 ```

 If you are not getting the responses you expect at this point, your Pods
-might not be healthy or might not be listening on the port you think they are.
+might not be functioning properly or might not be listening on the port you think they are.
 You might find `kubectl logs` to be useful for seeing what is happening, or
 perhaps you need to `kubectl exec` directly into your Pods and debug from
 there.